CONSTRUCTED

 Lake Borumba produces Golden

-to Lake Borumba has been the Saratoga.
-From an itinital release
+real drawcard to Lake Borumba has been the Saratoga.
+From

-of around 200 fish, this iconic Australian fish has established
+an itinital release of around 200 fish, this iconic Australian

 Borumba is a fishers paradise....
 Calm waters, misty mornings

-at above & below the water with rain forrest growing to the
+to cast at above & below the water with rain forrest

 Fly Fishing

-snags and overhanging trees, however there is nothing better than
+the many snags and overhanging trees, however there is

-quality bass in the high 40cm range on occasion with the average
+some quality bass in the high 40cm range on occasion with

-fish being in ther mid 30cm range.
-But what Borumba lacks for
+the average fish being in ther mid 30cm range.
+But what

-with size, it makes up for with numbers & enthusiasm.
-Fish
+Borumba lacks for with size, it makes up for with numbers

-lure.
-Shallow to medium diving lures will work around the entire
+medium diving lures will work around the entire lake margin.

-rigged un-weighted and walked along the surface for Australian
+do well rigged un-weighted and walked along the surface

 Bass or Saratoga.